-As of 2019, Secretary-General António Guterres requested OROLSI to function as a UN system-wide provider for Mission and non-Mission settings to help implement his vision for preventing violent conflict and sustaining peace.
+As of 2019, the Secretary-General requested OROLSI to function as a UN system-wide provider for Mission and non-Mission settings to help implement this vision for preventing violent conflict and sustaining peace.
 The General Assembly supported his vision (A/RES/72/262C).